Thank you for your interest in applying to Monmouth College.

 The international students who come to Monmouth flourish here, academically and socially.
 We are proud of their accomplishments and are delighted that so many remain connected with the College as active and engaged alumni.

 Applying for admission into a United States college or university can be overwhelming.
 We will assist you through the process.
-For a great deal of further information about the application process at Monmouth College, see our application information page.

 The College accepts applications at any point throughout the year.
 Try to complete your application process as early as you can: you will want to have time to apply for your student visa after you are admitted to Monmouth College and have received the necessary paperwork from us.
 However, please note: we will certainly accept international student applications in the summer before the start of the new academic year!